qiskit-community/qiskit-dynamics/CONTRIBUTING.md

 ### Release Notes

-When making any end user facing changes in a contribution we have to make sure we document that when we release a new version of qiskit-ode.
+When making any end user facing changes in a contribution we have to make sure we document that when we release a new version of qiskit-dynamics.
 The expectation is that if your code contribution has user facing changes that you will write the release documentation for these changes.
 This documentation must explain what was changed, why it was changed, and how users can either use or adapt